lukewp/pewpolarizationfactors/README.md

 In order to build a majority coalition, any two of these points must align behind an issue or a candidate.

 - Factor 1: Human Rights and Equality -- Blue, highly correlated with the Democratic Party
-- Factor 2: Traditional Values -- Yellow, split between the two mainstream American political parties
+- Factor 2: Traditional Values -- Yellow, split between the two mainstream American political parties, like neither party is consistent with their values
 - Factor 3: Free Market Capitalism -- Red, highly correlated with the Republican Party

 In terms of electoral votes, different coalitions offer promise of delivering majorities in different states.